-17. By accepting the offer of a place at the University you agree to comply with the provisions of the University's Academic Regulations (or the Regulations for Research Degree, for research degree students) and all other relevant Policies and Procedures that apply to enrolled students from time to time.
-The University's Academic Regulations (or the Regulations for Research Degree, for research degree students) and the other relevant Policies and Procedures were signposted in your offer letter and are available on the Student Contract page.
-As we explained in the "Which documents form the Contract" section on page 1, a review of the Academic Regulations is being carried out for the academic year 2023/24 and it is likely that there will be substantial changes.
-The key provisions of the Academic Regulations which are flagged below (see Clauses 18 (c) - (j)), are therefore subject to change.
-Details of any changes to key important provisions and any new important provisions will be made clear.
+18. By accepting the offer of a place at the University you agree to comply with the provisions of the University's Academic Regulations (or the Regulations for Research Degrees for research degree students) and all other relevant Policies and Procedures that apply to enrolled students from time to time.
+The University's Academic Regulations (or the Regulations for Research Degrees for research degree students) and the other relevant Policies and Procedures were signposted in your offer letter and are available on the Student Contract page.
+You should be aware that there are different Academic Regulations applying to different categories of students.
+Please refer to the first page of the Academic Regulations for further information.

-- 18. Key provisions of which you should be aware include: - a. the University's expectations as regards student engagement and academic progress.
-Failure to meet these expectations may mean that you are not permitted to progress on your course. - b. the University's expectations with regards to student attendance as set out in the Student Attendance Policy.
-Action may be taken against you should you fail to meet those expectations, including, ultimately, withdrawal from your course without a refund and in addition for international students, notification to the Home Office. - c. the University's final point at which you can commence studies and be engaged in teaching and learning is as set out in the Academic Regulations (or the Regulations for Research Degree, for research degree students) which is normally the Monday of week four after the course start date ('the final point').
-If you do not enrol at the University and commence your studies by the final point then the contract between you and the University will expire unless you have a personal written extension from a member of the Vice Chancellor's Office at the University. - d. the University's rules regarding suspension of studies which can be found in the Academic Regulations (or the Regulations for Research Degree, for research degree students) Students studying Taught awards may usually return to study at two set points in the year namely at the start of semester 1 or at the start of semester 2.
-New students in their first semester of study will not be eligible to apply for a suspension of studies until at least the first semester of teaching has been completed.
+- 19. Key provisions of which you should be aware include: - a. the University's expectations as regards student engagement and academic progress.
+Failure to meet these expectations may mean that you are not permitted to progress on your course. - b. the University's expectations with regards to student attendance as set out in the Student Attendance and Engagement Policy.
+Action may be taken against you should you fail to meet those expectations, including, ultimately, withdrawal from your course without a refund and in addition for international students, notification to the Home Office. - c. the University's final point at which you can commence studies and be engaged in teaching and learning is as set out in the Academic Regulations and the Change of Circumstances Policy (or the Regulations for Research Degree, for research degree students) which is normally the Friday of week four after the course start date ('the final point').
+If you do not enrol at the University and commence your studies by the final point then the contract between you and the University will expire unless you have a personal written extension from a member of the Vice Chancellor's Office at the University. - d. the University's rules regarding break in studies which can be found in the Academic Regulations and the Change of Circumstances Policy (or the Regulations for Research Degree, for research degree students) Students studying Taught awards may usually return to study at two set points in the year namely at the start of semester 1 or at the start of semester 2.
+New students in their first semester of study will not be eligible to apply for a break in studies until at least the first semester of teaching has been completed.
 Students who do not wish to continue with their studies during the first semester will be required to permanently withdraw and re-apply to the University should they wish to return. - e.
-For students studying Taught awards, the University's rule as set out in the Academic Regulations that if you fail a module and take a resit opportunity, the mark you achieve at the resit will stand even if that mark is lower than your original attempt.
+For students studying Taught awards, the University's rules are set out in the Academic Regulations on the marks for resits.
+Please be aware that the rules differ under the two sets of Academic Regulations (refer to the Academic Regulations to see which version applies to your studies).
+In Particular: - Under the Academic Regulations 2024-25 sixth edition (the "Existing Academic Regulations") if you fail a module and take a resit opportunity, the mark you achieve at the resit will stand even if that mark is lower than your original attempt. - Under the Academic Regulations 2024-25 (the "New Academic Regulations") if you fail a module and take a resit opportunity, the highest mark you achieve will stand.